SO MANY Personal Injury Clients are missing out on money owed.

 What EIP benefits are recoverable under the NYS No-Fault Statute?

 - Medical Benefits – All necessary medical expenses relating to medical treatment incurred as a result of the accident.

-- Lost Earnings – 80% of wages lost due to the motor vehicle accident, up to $2000.00 a month for up to 3 years from the date of accident, unless more lost wage coverage was purchased or additional types of coverage were purchased.
+- Lost Earnings – 80% of wages lost due to the motor vehicle accident, up to $2000.00 a month for up to 3 years from the date of the accident, unless more lost wage coverage was purchased or additional types of coverage were purchased.
 (1)

-- Reasonable and Necessary Expenses – Up to $25.00 a day, for up to one year from the date of accident.
+- Reasonable and Necessary Expenses – Up to $25.00 a day, for up to one year from the date of the accident.